-As for your keywords, naturally place them into the article when it makes sense.
+Naturally place those keywords we gathered into the article when it makes sense.

-What you’ll quickly learn is that you probably won’t be able to “naturally” include all 100 keywords within your article.
-And that’s fine.
+You’ll quickly learn you probably won’t be able to “naturally” include all 100 keywords within your article — that’s fine.

-The last thing you want to do is stuff in keywords because you aren’t writing this article for just search engines, you are writing it for people… and the secondary benefit is that search engines will rank it because it contains the right keywords.
+The last thing you want to do is stuff in keywords because you aren’t writing this article for just search engines; you are writing it for people.
+The secondary benefit is search engines will rank it because it contains the right keywords.

 Before you make your article live on your site, I want you to keep a few things in mind:

-- Include your main keyword in your headline – by having your main keyword in your headline, you’ll be more likely to rank higher.
+- Include Main Keyword in Your Headlines: By having your main keyword in your article headline, your content is more likely to rank well.

-- Include your three main keywords in your meta tags – whether it is your title tag or meta description, include at least three main keywords in them.
+- Include Three Main Keywords in Your Meta Tags: Whether it is your title tag or meta description, include at least three main keywords in them.
 You won’t fit as many in your title tag, and that’s fine, but you should be able to within your meta description tag.